yfp-c/CICD-with-discord-bot-and-concourse/README.md

 ```
 and you should get a message saying "Hi github-user!
 You've successfully authenticated, but GitHub does not provide shell access."

-## Create pipeline job to test connection between concourse and github
+## Create concourse job to test connection between concourse and github

 ### Make sure a few things are set up
 - If you're running concourse on docker, ensure it is running the concourse image (if you've forgotten it is docker-compose up -d)